prof-rossetti/southernct-csc-443-201701/notes/javascript/client-side/document-object-model.md

 ## Document Object Model (DOM)

 > "The Document Object Model (DOM) is a programming interface for HTML and XML documents.
-It provides a structured representation of the document and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content." - [mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
+It provides a structured representation of the document and it defines a way that the structure can be accessed from programs so that they can change the document structure, style and content." - [Mozilla web docs](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

 Familiarize yourself with all of the following reference material: